Nathan Jawai: Europe

 On 18 August 2010, Jawai signed a one-year deal with the Serbian team Partizan Belgrade.

 In June 2011, Jawai signed a deal with the Russian team UNICS Kazan.
 Following the conclusion of Kazan's season, Jawai returned to Cairns and joined the Marlins for a two-game stint.

-In July 2012, Jawai signed a deal with the Spanish team Barcelona Regal for the 2012–13 season.
+In July 2012, Jawai signed with Barcelona Regal of the Liga ACB for the 2012–13 season.

 In July 2013, Jawai signed with the Turkish team Galatasaray Liv Hospital.
 In October 2013, he sustained a traumatic neck injury while playing for Galatasaray.
 He had long-lasting effects because of the incident and temporarily couldn't see from one eye.
 He subsequently managed just four total games for Galatasaray in 2013–14.
 Despite the circumstances, Jawai re-signed with the club in September 2014.
 In December 2014, he left Galatasaray and signed with MoraBanc Andorra for the rest of the season.